Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

-In Fig.~\ref{fig:123T-MBVER} we show for all three models of subsections \ref{subsec:v.m.a}-\ref{subsec:v.m.c} the volume expansion ratio $v_{er}$ for the same values of $T_c$ as in Fig.~\ref{fig:rm,rb,drbdmB}.
-We, also, show the corresponding transition curves in the $T-\mu_B$ plane, which in the scale of the graph almost coincide, as well as the relevant critical points.
+In Fig.~\ref{fig:1234T-MBVER} we show for all four models of subsections \ref{subsec:v.m.a}-\ref{subsec:v.m.d} the volume expansion ratio $v_{er}$ for the same values of $T_c$ as in Fig.~\ref{fig:rm,rb,drbdmB}.
+We, also, show the corresponding transition curves in the $T-\mu_B$ plane, as well as, the relevant critical points.